Please see below for answers to frequently asked questions about the Series 63, 65 and 66 exams.

 I am not a U4-registered candidate nor am I currently affiliated with a firm that uses FINRA’s Web CRD system to request registration.
 How do I sign up for an examination?

 The examination is administered by FINRA for NASAA.
-Individuals not associated with a FINRA member firm or not currently affiliated with a firm that uses FINRA’s Web CRD system to request registration may open an enrollment window via FINRA.org to open an exam window.
-But keep in mind that the Form U4 and an online enrollment window cannot be active simultaneously.
+Individuals not currently associated with a firm that uses FINRA’s Web CRD system to request registration may open an enrollment window for a NASAA exam via FINRA’s Test Enrollment Services System (TESS).

 What do the exams cost?